Highlights

 Where to Watch Hollywood on Parade No. A-1 (1932)

-Want to behold the glory that is 'Hollywood on Parade No. A-1' on your TV or mobile device at home?
-Hunting down a streaming service to buy, rent, download, or watch the Louis Lewyn-directed movie via subscription can be difficult, so we here at Moviefone want to do the work for you.
+Eager to watch 'Hollywood on Parade No. A-1' on your favorite screen?
+Hunting down a streaming service to buy, rent, download, or view the Louis Lewyn-directed movie via subscription can be difficult, so we here at Moviefone want to take the pressure off.

 Read on for a listing of streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'Hollywood on Parade No. A-1' on each platform when they are available.
-Now, before we get into the nitty-gritty of how you can watch 'Hollywood on Parade No. A-1' right now, here are some finer points about the Louis Lewyn Productions comedy flick.
+Now, before we get into the fundamentals of how you can watch 'Hollywood on Parade No. A-1' right now, here are some specifics about the Louis Lewyn Productions comedy flick.

-What, so now you want to know what the movie's about?
+Wondering what this story is all about?
 Here's the plot: "In the first entry of this series, the show open with a troupe of dancing chorus girls getting a salute from crossed-eyed Ben Turpin.
 Then the master of ceremonies, Fredric March, brings on the various acts, starting with a pre-teen Mitzi Green), dressed as an adult and singing "Was That the Human Thing to Do?" , followed by Ginger Rogers and Jack Oakie singing-and-dancing to "The Girl Who Used to be You."
 Then the Three Brox Sisters do a triple imitation of Marlene Dietrich singing 'Falling in Love Again."
 'Jack Duffy' does a drunken hillbilly bit involving a lamp post, the the finale has Eddie Peabody, playing a banjo for some chorus girls on a pedestal." .

 'Hollywood on Parade No. A-1' Release Dates